mucowintore/portfolio-muco/docs/blogs/concept_design_in_the_real_world.md

 ### Palantir's experiment with Concept Design

 The first example I read about was how Palantir integrated concept design into its development process.
-I came across the experiment in one of Daniel Jackson’s blogs, as well as a paper he co-authored that further details the experiment (both linked below).
+I read about the experiment in one of Daniel Jackson’s blogs, as well as a paper he co-authored that further details the experiment (both linked below).

 Palantir harnessed concept design by surfacing the concepts that underly a wide range of its products, documenting those concepts into a centralized inventory, and making it widely accessible throughout the organization.